manymuch/CAMA/README.md

 ## Release Notes
 ### 2.0.0 (2024-07-31)
 * We release CAMAv2 on [Arxiv](https://arxiv.org/abs/2407.21331).
-CAMAv2 aggregates scenes with intersecting portions into one large scene called a **site**.
+CAMAv2 aggregates scenes with intersecting portions into one large scene called a **site**, which solves the shortcoming of dropping the head and tail frames in the previous single-scene reconstruction and the occlusion and blind zone problems
 * Upload nuScenes xxx scenes from v1.0-trainval with CAMA labels.
 ### 1.0.0 (2023-10-13)
 * Upload nuScenes xxx scenes from v1.0-test with CAMA labels.